 Deadlines Timetables For Completion:

 - During the fall semester students interested in applying for the Sloan grant are encouraged to attend the annual Sloan Seminar.
 At the seminar, information related to the grant is presented and students have an opportunity to learn more about a specific science related topic.

 - In January, the spring deadlines for the SCA Scholarship Program are announced, including the deadlines for the Sloan submissions.
 For more information, students should refer to the SCA Scholarship Web page.

 - Applications are assessed by SCA faculty and forwarded to the Sloan Foundation during the spring semester.

 - Between May and August, recipients are announced.
-Students who receive a production or anamation award will have one year to begin production and a total of two years to complete their film.
+Students who receive a production or game award will have one year to begin production and one additional year to complete their film.
 Students receiving the script award will receive the funds as a scholarship award toward that academic year.
-For students with federal financial aid, the funds will be applied against outstandingdebt tuition.
+For students with federal financial aid, the funds will be applied against any outstanding tuition debt.